AndrewMedvedev42/Markdown-Editor/README.md

 # Markdown-Editor

 Markdown is a version markup language for converting code into HTML.
 Markdown is not a replacement for HTML.
 Markdown syntax is quite limited and matches only a small subset of HTML elements.
+List of avalible lists valible element: